varshinid138/google_sheet_clone/README.md

 ### Data Visualization:
 - **Chart Creation**: Users can generate a chart based on selected data.

+### LINK TO RUN THE PROJECT:  http://localhost:8000:
+            This projects can able to run only in the localhost

 ### Testing:
 - **Automated Formula Testing**: Runs test cases on formulas and saves test results in an Excel file.